pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 The build scripts are intended to work locally as well as on Jenkins, so any Jenkins specific tasks should *not* be in the build scripts.

+### Authentication

+In order to create merge commits and to post build statuses to GitHub some credentials must be provided within the Jenkins GUI.
+For this, the `pace.builder` GitHub account has been created and given write permissions to the Horace and Herbert repository.
+The email for this account is `pace.buider.stfc@gmail.co.uk`.

+Credentials are saved in the Jenkins PACE area providing an API token linked to the account.
+These credentials can be accessed within the Jenkinsfile using a `withCredentials` block, this block will prevent the credentials being printed to the terminal.
+Jenkins logs are not private, be careful to never publish passwords or API tokens.